rodrigo210399/Group_5_Project_Intro_to_Python/README.md

 8. Implement real-time plot updates to visually represent changes in the top gainers, and allow users to explore more accurate and precise data by providing the option to view information on a per-company basis.
 This feature enhances the user's ability to analyze individual companies within the financial market dynamically.

+# How to use the code.
+## Run the `dataframe_updating.py`as a python file running in the terminal python dataframe_updating.py.
+This will start to scrape the data from [Yahoo Finance Top Gainers](https://finance.yahoo.com/gainers.) and updating the database.

+## Run the index.py with the debugging tool to start the flask application and click in the link the terminal shows up.

 # Process
 ## Data Collection